 Our university is located in the city of Antwerp, in the heart of Belgium and Europe.
 The port of Antwerp is one of the biggest in the world.
 Antwerp is not just an ancient medieval and baroque city, full of history.
 It is also a bustling metropolis with a vibrant social scene, impressive architecture and cultural contrasts.
 Over 170 nationalities live here, more than in New York!
 This cosmopolitan vibe is also reflected at the University of Antwerp.
+English is widely spoken in Antwerp, though if you learn Dutch during your stay here you will become a local in no time.

 First-rate research and education make the University of Antwerp a wonderful place to study and to work.
 We foster the nexus between research and education.
 Internationalisation is key to our mission.
-It is no coincidence that the University of Antwerp is a partner in a highly promising European University Network, the Young Universities for the Future of Europe www.YUFE.eu.
+It is no coincidence that the University of Antwerp is a partner in a highly promising European university network, the Young Universities for the Future of Europe www.YUFE.eu.